oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/helidon-vm-only-script-driven-oci-setup-core-environment.md

   - `bash ./core-environment-setup.sh`

-  3. When asked if you are in a Free trial enter `y` if you are (if you are not sure then you probably are in a free trial, in a taught class your instructor will make it clear if you are not).
+  3. When asked if you are in a Free trial tenancy enter `y` if you are (if you are not sure what type of tenancy you have then you probably are in a free trial tenancy, in a taught class your instructor will make it clear if you are not).
 If you are not then enter `n` and follow the instructions (possibly also doing this step by step, see the link in the expansion if you need more information n this)

   ```
   This script will run the required commands to setup your core environment